Toddler Drinks — What Does the Research Say About These Products?

 They aren’t unhealthy, but they’re probably a waste of money

-If you’ve wandered the baby aisle in your local grocery store recently, you may have noticed they stock beverages labeled specifically for toddlers.
-They aren’t the same as formula, and they aren’t traditional nutritional supplements.
+If you’ve been wandering the baby aisle in your local grocery store recently, you may have noticed they stock beverages labeled specifically for toddlers.
+But they aren’t the same as infant formula, and they aren’t medically prescribed nutritional supplements.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy